l15k4/scalajs-rx-idb/README.md

 ## Examples

 * The best place to look at examples is IndexedDbSuite
-* Note that the crud operations accept either anything that is `Iterable` or any `com.viagraphs.idb.Store.Key`
+* Note that the crud operations accept either anything that is `Iterable` or any `com.pragmaxim.idb.Store.Key`

 * working with iterables